-Mississippi has 185 public or proprietary skilled nursing homes, with a total of 17,112 licensed beds.
-Eleven entities have received CON approval for the construction of 543 additional nursing home beds, and 12 facilities have voluntarily de-licensed a total of 514 nursing home beds which are being held in abeyance by MDH.
-This count excludes one nursing home operated by the Mississippi Band of Choctaw Indians, with a total of 120 beds; two nursing homes operated by the Department of Mental Health, with a total of 705 licensed beds; a total of 262 beds in continuing care retirement communities (CCRC's); four nursing homes operated by the Mississippi State Veteran's Affairs Board, with a total of 600 beds; and one facility operated by the Mississippi Methodist Rehabilitation Center, with a total of 60 beds (which are dedicated to serving patients with special rehabilitative needs, including spinal cord and closed-head injuries) equaling 1,485 exempt beds in FY 2005.
+Mississippi has 184 public or proprietary skilled nursing homes, with a total of 17,267 licensed beds.
+Nine entities have received CON approval for the construction of 500 additional nursing home beds, and 15 facilities have voluntarily de-licensed a total of 516 nursing home beds which are being held in abeyance by MSDH.
+This count of licensed nursing home beds excludes 120 beds operated by the Mississippi Band of Choctaw Indians; 707 licensed beds operated by the Department of Mental Health; a total of 229 beds in continuing care retirement communities (CCRCs); 600 operated by the Mississippi State Veteran's Affairs Board, and 60 beds (which are dedicated to serving patients with special rehabilitative needs, including spinal cord and closed-head injuries) operated by Mississippi Methodist Rehabilitation Center.
 These beds are not subject to Certificate of Need review and are designated to serve specific populations.